KlasafGeijerstam/Tosca/backend/web/web_backend/README.md

    takes a connection-url of the following format: `postgres://{user}:{password}@{host}:{port}/{database}`

+### Certification

+The script `generate_certificate` needs to be run before the backend is started the first time to generate the https certificate.

 ### Sample startup
 1. Start the database.
     * Enter the database connection information into the configuration file.
 OR